motion/orbit/notes/next.md

 # next

+- remove confluence
+- userDataDir
+- make onboarding encourage adding more integrations
 - only have them download .app and auto move to apps folder
 - slack orbit-friends
 - close orbit while oauth open so it doesnt cover it
-- orbit doesnt move to new spaces properly
 - better show the panes on onboard
-- userDataDir
-- remove confluence
-- make onboarding encourage adding more integrations
 - after onboard "what can i do / search?"
 - typeform survey to capture a few potential paths
 - location filters: `.find({ location: { name: "..." } })`